roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Record

-A record contains one or more categories of information about a person, a place, or a thing.
+A record contains one or more columns of information about a person, a place, or a thing.
 For example, a record might contain the name, the email address, and the phone number of a single customer.
 Other tools refer to a record as a "row" or an "item".
-Records exist within dataverse tables.
+Records exist within Dataverse tables.

 ## Relationship